-In 2010, Mr. Waller was selected as a distinguished member of the Senior Executive Service.
+Mr. Waller is a 2010 graduate of the One-VA Senior Executive Candidate Development Program.
+In 2006, Mr. Waller graduated from the Department of Veterans Affairs Assistant Director Development Program (ADDP) and Federal Executive Institute (FEI).
 He is an alumnus of the Leadership VA (LVA) Class of 2003.
 Additionally, Mr. Waller’s professional accolades include the Harvard University John F. Kennedy School of Government.

-Mrs. Green is a graduate of the Veterans Benefits Administration’s Leadership Development Program (LDP) Class of 2014.
+Mrs. Green is a graduate of the Veterans Benefits Administration’s (VBA's) Leadership Development Program (LDP) Class of 2014 and the 2017 Leadership Coach Program (LCP).
 She attended the University of Maine prior to joining the U.S. Marine Corps in 1988 serving as an Expeditionary Airfield Technician stationed at Beaufort, SC.
-As a result of an early in-service injury, Mrs. Green joined VA, Veterans Health Administration in 1992.
+As a result of an early in-service injury, Lisa joined VA under the Veterans Health Administration in 1992.
+Utilizing the Veterans Disability Employment program, she first was a temporary medical clerk, and four months later secured a full-time position beginning her career with VA.

 Mrs. Green is originally from Augusta, Maine.
-She is a lifetime member of the Disabled American Veterans Service Organization and Women Marine’s Association.
+She is a lifetime member of the Disabled American Veterans Service Organization and Women Marines Association.
 During her personal time, she enjoys conducting outreach to Veterans in her local area.
-Having lost her mother and a sister to Huntington’s Disease, Ms. Green also performs a large amount of charity work for the Maryland Affiliate for The Huntington’s Disease Society of America.
-In memory of her mother and sister, she is dedicated to actively coordinating and participating in fundraising events, and educating the community about Huntington’s.
+Having lost her mother and a sister to Huntington’s Disease, Lisa performs a large amount of charity work for the Maryland Affiliate for The Huntington’s Disease Society of America.
+She is dedicated to actively coordinating and participating in fundraising events and educating the community about Huntington’s in memory of her mother and sister.
+She is married with three grown children, grandmother of two and enjoys spending time with her Great Danes and Cane Corso.

 Dr. Grant began her VA career in 2007 as a counselor intern at the Des Moines Regional Office, and in 2009 she was promoted to a counselor at the Hartford Regional Office.
 Looking to expand her knowledge and leadership abilities, Dr. Grant accepted a position as the VR&E Officer for the Hartford Regional Office in July 2013.
 She remained in this position until 2016, when Dr. Grant relocated to Washington, DC to be with her husband.